 - Sean Quek, Head Equity Research, Bank of Singapore

-- The Trump reflation trade will start to run out of steam unless there is clearer signs that Trump’s tax reform plans, a key component of his growth boosting agenda, remains on track.
-Fundamentally, a stronger U.S. dollar, higher interest rates and tighter labour market suggest that corporate profit margins are unlikely to be sustained going forward.
+- Given the run-up in U.S. equity markets since November, investors need to see clearer signs that the Republican sweep can indeed make a meaningful difference for corporate America.
+At the same time, extended valuations provide limited downside support.
+Fundamentally, the tighter labour market and potentially higher interest rates suggest that corporate profit margins are unlikely to be sustained going forward.
 Nevertheless, given our overall cautious view on global equities, U.S. equities remain more defensive on a relative basis.